JoonaSavela/CarND-Advanced-lane-finding/writeup.md

 ### Pipeline (video)

 #### 1. Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).

+I created a `Line()` class in order to make the lane finding algorithm more robust and smooth for a video stream (lines 256-311 in the fifth cell of `find_lanes.ipynb`).
+This class keeps track of important information about the lanes, such as the 10 most recent fits, used for calculating the running average of the fits.

 Here's a [link to my video result](./output_videos/output_project_video.mp4).